 About Katarina Kertysova

 I am a member of several youth networks, through which I cooperate and exchange ideas with like-minded professionals.
-In addition to the NATO 2030 Young Leaders cohort, I am a member of the ELN's Younger Generation Leaders Network on Euro-Atlantic Security (YGLN), FES-initiated FLEET network, the Core Group of Experts of the OSCE Perspectives 20-30 initiative, the GLOBSEC Young Leaders, and the Warsaw Security Forum New Security Leaders networks.
+In addition to the NATO 2030 Young Leaders cohort, I am a member of the ELN's Younger Generation Leaders Network on Euro-Atlantic Security (YGLN), Aspen Young Leaders, the GLOBSEC Young Leaders, and the Warsaw Security Forum New Security Leaders networks.

 My previous research experience includes work conducted for the UNDP, the Carnegie Moscow Centre, the GLOBSEC Policy Institute, the Clingendael International Energy Programme (CIEP), and The Hague Centre for Strategic Studies (HCSS).